18 Foolproof Headline Writing Tips You Should Know

 Consider A/B testing different sizes, and let Hello Bar calculate the results of the test for you.

-It’s important to consider several factors before you even start to write your headline, which means it might take some effort.
-Following are a few to consider.
+It’s important to consider several factors before you even start to write a headline, which means it might take some effort.
+Following are a few headline writing tips to consider.

 Study your audience